jackson-nestelroad/battler/fxlang.md

 The first important concept about fxlang program evaluation is the evaluation context.

 In the core battle engine, a `Context` object is a proxy object for getting references to battle data.
-For safety, Rust does not allow an object to mutably borrowed multiple times.
-Rather than storing mutable references for as long as they are needed, references must be grabbed dynamically as they are needed.
+For safety, Rust does not allow an object to be mutably borrowed multiple times.
+Rather than storing mutable references for as long as they are needed (so that mutable borrows will certianly overlap), references must be grabbed dynamically as they are needed.
 Context objects make this dynamic borrowing easy and safe to do.

 Context objects are critical to the battle engine.
 Even something simple like calculating a Mon's attack stat cannot be done without a context.
-When we calcualte a Mon's attack stat, we must also run a `ModifyAtk` event for effects active in the battle, since some effects can directly modify a Mon's attack stat.
-This requires access to the entire battle state, which can then cause mutations on the different things across the battle and even the Mon itself.
-Thus, a simple stat calculation method requires the entire battle to get right.
+When we calculate a Mon's attack stat, we must also run a `ModifyAtk` event for effects active in the battle, since some effects can directly modify a Mon's attack stat.
+This requires access to the entire battle state, which can then cause mutations on different things across the battle and even the Mon itself.
+Thus, a simple stat calculation method requires the entire battle to get right (hopefully calculating the attack stat does not actually modify much globally, but the point still stands).

 As a consequence, very few operations in the core battle engine are implemented as methods.
 Almost every important operation is implemented as a function that takes in a context.
 Contexts do act as "this" objects, since they can be scoped to things like Mons (`MonContext`), active moves (`ActiveMoveContext`), and effects (`EffectContext`).

 Since event callbacks run in the context of a battle, the fxlang evaluator runs under some evaluation context that holds all of the battle state.
 Internally, during evaluation, the following state is kept on the context:

 1. **Effect** - The effect whose event callback is being evaluated.
-1. **Source Effect** (optional) - The effect that is triggered this event callback.
+1. **Source Effect** (optional) - The effect that triggered this event callback.
 1. **Target** (optional) - The target Mon of the source effect.
+1. **Target Side** (optional) - The target side of the source effect.
 1. **Source** (optional) - The source Mon that triggered the source effect.

 In the code, this means we can evaluate event callbacks under the following contexts:

 - `EffectContext` - The program runs under the context of an effect (which owns the event callback) and an optional source effect (that triggered the event).
-- `ApplyingEffectContext` - The program runs under the context of an applying effect, which consists of an effect (which owns the event callback), an optional source effect (that triggered the event), the target Mon (that the source effect is being applied to), and an optional source Mon (who triggered the source effect).
+- `ApplyingEffectContext` - The program runs under the context of an applying effect, which consists of an effect (which owns the event callback), an optional source effect (that triggered the event), the target Mon (that the source effect is being applied to), and an optional source Mon (that triggered the source effect).
+- `SideEffectContext` - The program runs under the context of a side-applying effect, which consists of an effect (which owns the event callback), an optional source effect (that triggered the event), the target side (that the source effect is being applied to), and an optional source Mon (that triggered the source effect).
+- `FieldEffectContext` - The program runs under the context of a field-applying effect, which consists of an effect (which owns the event callback), an optional source effect (that triggered the event), and an optional source Mon (that triggered the source effect).

 #### Context Variables